EliYakubov7/Wedding-Invitation/README.md

-# Hamburger-Order
+# Wedding-Invitation
 Android Studio App

 ## About the app:

-- This is my first app in Android Studio
+- This is my second app in Android Studio
 - The purpose of the application is a wedding invitation
 - The main goals of the application are Common Intents and SharedPreferences
 - The application supports two languages : English and Hebrew